FIFA World Cup: Everything you need to know about today's matches

 ---

-Head-To-Head: Spain have won 8 games whereas Germany have 9 wins to their name.
-Both the teams settled for a draw 8 times in their fixtures.

-Last Match: Spain beat Costa Rica by a massive margin of 7-0 while Germany were upset by Japan 1-2.
-This match vital for Germany as they face a tournament ouster.
+Last match in the ongoing WC: Iran were defeated by England 2-6.
+In the second match, they won against Wales 2-0.
+US drew 1-1 against Wales and didn't let England win the match against them that was drawn at 0-0.

-Team's World Cup record: Spain have 31 wins in their records, 15 draws and 18 losses.
-Germany have 67 wins, 20 draws and 23 losses.
+Team's World Cup record: Iran have 3 wins, 4 draws and 10 losses while USA have 8 wins as many draws and 19 losses overall.